 - 1 packet Japanese rice vinegar powder*

-- 4 to 5 cups premium grade Japanese (medium-grain) rice, cooked
+- 4 cups premium grade Japanese medium-grain rice cooked + more if needed

 - 1 teaspoon roasted sesame oil